 The concern here is understandable: You’ve built a website, built a following, built SEO credibility.
 You don’t want to rock that.
-But migrating to a not-com domain as your main website needn’t rock a thing if you follow several steps and set up what’s known as a “redirect” from your existing ‘dot-com’ or ‘dot-net’ domain to your new, not-com domain.
+But migrating to a not-com domain as your main website needn’t rock a thing if you set up what’s known as a “redirect” from your existing ‘dot-com’ or ‘dot-net’ domain to your new, not-com domain.

 This means, even if someone types in your old website domain, they’ll be redirected to your new not-com “address.”
 Think of it similar to forwarding mail.

 A not-com domain can help word-of-mouth referrals because the names are more meaningful and descriptive—so they’re easier to remember.
 If your business has a long and cumbersome domain name, people won’t remember it.
 But if your domain name describes exactly who you are and what you do, your word-of-mouth could improve.